 Parenting strategies that include structure without rigidity, nurturing the youngster’s strengths and interests, constant approval of positive behavior, and clear/concise instructions will go a long way in overcoming the obstacles associated with parenting a child on the autism spectrum.

 It will take time for both the parent and child to embrace the idea that “being different” does not mean “being inferior” – and in fact, can be a good thing.
-The parent needs to be nurtured and praised too in order to help her nurture and praise her HFA or AS youngster.
+The parent needs to be nurtured and praised too in order to help her nurture and praise her HFA youngster.
 You may find that you have used almost every resource you have to help your youngster succeed, but still worry that you are not doing a “good enough” job.
 But you are!
 You’re doing the best you know how given the circumstances.

-More resources for parents of children and teens with High-Functioning Autism and Asperger's:
+Resources for parents of children and teens on the autism spectrum:

-==> Parenting Children and Teens with High-Functioning Autism: Comprehensive Handbook
+==> Videos for Parents of Children and Teens with ASD

 COMMENTS: